IsoAnalytica/Sentinel-Public/README.md

 # Parting Words

 If you enjoy this software and you find it useful please share it and let me know on Reddit or here on Git!
 I hope you enjoy exploring your machine performance and having realtime peace of mind while Sentinel watches over every patient's treatment.

+if you'd like to help with creating a method to get the Elekta iCom files automatically off the linac and onto the clinic network that would solve the Varian only problem and all machines would be covered :)